tyler-shaw/hidden-widget-titles/README.md

 Simple WordPress plugin for hiding select widget titles from displaying on the website.
 This plugin was spawned from my daily work to help organize a sea of indistinguishable widget in the admin panel.

-Fully functional at the moment, but more of a rough draft of a plugin.
-Once I get some extra time I'll finish it up and submit it to the WordPress directory.
+Plugin is fully functional currently and will be submitted to the WordPress directory in the near future.

 Examples: